-Some responses may compare this ethnographic passage to other ethnographic accounts based on group or personal experiences of suffering and pain, or the subaltern condition, or may focus their comparison and contrast on the body and may be aided by post-structuralist, phenomenological, practice theory, feminist, or interpretive approaches.
-Other topics and approaches for comparison and contrast are also possible.
+Some responses may compare this ethnographic passage to other ethnographic accounts based on group or personal experiences of suffering and pain, or the subaltern condition, or may focus their comparison and contrast on the body.
+Other topics for comparison and contrast are also possible.